mags0ft/spamfilter/docs/documentation.md

 # 📕 Documentation

-Welcome to the `spamfilter` module's documentation!
+Welcome to the `spamfilter` library's documentation!

-Here you will find classes, concepts and methods explained hat high-level detail for your next use of the package.
+Here you will find classes, concepts and methods explained hat high-level detail for your next use of the library.

 ## Links